 How long is a Residential Drug Rehab Program?
+What is the Importance of The Importance of long term residential drug rehab?
 Well, that question and many more will be discussed during the course of this article.

 Addiction across the nation is increasing, the only thing we need to do is look at the most recent official statistics and you will notice that now, perhaps more than ever, many people need help overcoming a dependency.
 Fortunately, there are many effective drug rehab programs around the country that will help prospective patients overcome their issues with dependence.

 When an addict or alcoholic looks into attending a long term residential drug rehab to take steps towards a sober life, one of the most important aspects they have to decide upon is how long they are going be at that particular drug rehab.
 You may find yourself wondering whether 30 days is enough time for addiction treatment to overcome his or her substance abuse or addiction issues.
 Hence, the option of a long term residential drug rehab or drug treatment program which typically involves several days of closely monitored detox, followed by 90 to 120 days of intensive substance abuse therapy and aftercare planning.